Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Introduction

+The effect of ALP-photon oscillation at sub-PeV energies and higher has recently been explored with Galactic diffuse gamma rays using High Altitude Water Cherenkov (HAWC), Tibet AS-$\gamma$, and LHAASO events, resulting in a limit of $m_a < 2 \times 10^{-7}$ eV, $g_{a\gamma} < 2.1 \times 10 ^{-11}$ GeV$^{-1}$ with 95\% confidence limit (C.L.) \cite{eckner2022}, and excluding $g_{a\gamma} > 3.9 - 7.8 \times 10 ^{-11}$ GeV$^{-1}$ for $m_a < 4 \times 10^{-7}$ eV \cite{mastrotaro2022} at 95\% C.L., respectively.
+The intrinsic photon flux would be different at these energies than at lower energies due to the addition of hadronic channels.
+With the observations of sub-PeV neutrinos, we may understand the energetics of the source.

-In this work, we investigate the implication of photon-ALP oscillation on the BL Lac-type blazar TXS 0506+056 \cite{massaro2009roma}.
-It was first discovered in 1983 as a radio source \cite{lawrence19835} and later by space missions, like Energetic Gamma Ray Experiment Telescope (EGRET) and Fermi Gamma-ray Space Telescope \cite{halpern2003redshifts, lamb1997point, abdo2010first}.
-It is located at a redshift of $z_{0}=0.3365$ \cite{paiano2018redshift}, which is about 1 GPc from the Earth.
-It is also the first-ever known source associated with sub-PeV neutrinos of astrophysical origin \cite{padovani2018dissecting}.
-On 2017 September 22, the IceCube Neutrino Observatory detected a very high energy $\sim$ 290 TeV muon neutrino coinciding with the direction of TXS 0506+056 \cite{icecube2018multimessenger}.
-Soon, follow up observations were performed at various energy bands like FERMI-LAT ($\gamma$-rays) \cite{tanaka2017astronomer}, NuSTAR (X-rays) \cite{2017ATel10845....1F}, Swift (X-rays, UV, optical) \cite{2017ATel10792....1E} including VHE $\gamma$-ray observations by many instruments like MAGIC \cite{2017ATel10817....1M}, H.E.S.S \cite{de2017hess}, HAWC \cite{martinez2017hawc} and VERITAS \cite{mukherjee2017veritas}.
-Thus, confirming the evidence of associated VHE $\gamma$-ray emissions from this blazar.
+In this work, we investigate the implications of photon-ALP oscillation for the first ever non-Galactic sub-PeV neutrino source \cite{10.1093/mnras/sty1852} TXS 0506+056 situated at a redshift $z_{0}=0.3365$ \cite{paiano2018redshift}.
+It was first discovered as a radio source \cite{lawrence19835} and later as high-energy gamma radiation with space missions, like the Energetic Gamma Ray Experiment Telescope and Fermi-Large Area Telescope (\textit{Fermi}-LAT)\cite{halpern2003redshifts, lamb1997point, abdo2010first}.
+On September 22, 2017 (IC170922-A), the IceCube Neutrino Observatory detected a very-high-energy $\sim$ 290-TeV muon neutrino coinciding with the direction of a flaring state of TXS 0506+056 \cite{icecube2018multimessenger}.
+Soon, follow-up observations were performed in various energy bands by \textit{Fermi}-LAT ($\gamma$ rays) \cite{tanaka2017astronomer}, the Nuclear Spectroscopic Telescope Array (X rays) \cite{2017ATel10845....1F}, and Swift (X rays, UV, optical) \cite{2017ATel10792....1E}, and VHE $\gamma$-ray observations were made by the Major Atmospheric Gamma Imaging Cherenkov Telescopes (MAGIC) \cite{2017ATel10817....1M}, High Energy Stereoscopic System \cite{de2017hess}, HAWC \cite{martinez2017hawc} and Very Energetic Radiation Imaging Telescope Array System \cite{mukherjee2017veritas}.
+Notably, prior to the IC170922-A alert, this source was also observed with a neutrino flare, making it a sub-PeV neutrino source with a significance of 3.5$\sigma$ \cite{icecube2018neutrino}.
+However, there was no significant flaring in MeV-GeV gamma rays during this epoch.
+A hadronic-originated photon counterpart will contribute to the intrinsic flux at sub-PeV for such neutrino sources.
+Hence, TXS 0506+056 is the candidate source to study the ALP-photon oscillation at several-TeV to sub-PeV energies.